In this article

 -

-In the Create a New API Key window, enter a name for the key and select the type of API key you'd like to generate.
+In the Create API Key window, enter a name for the key and select the type of API key you'd like to generate.

 IMPORTANT